jwg4/dwr/PITCHME.md

 - transactional, relational
 - serverless
 - contained in a single file
-- supported by almost every language
 - based on a small, reliable C library
 - backwards compatible

----
-## WHERE is it installed?
 - In cars.

 ---
 ## WHY is it in cars?
-- don't choose Microsoft SQL server - your car doesn't have that much RAM.
-- don't even choose postgresql - don't want to configure shared_buffer on a car.
-- don't choose XML - harder to read, harder to structure data.
+- Any amount of data can be structured.
+- Performs OK on embedded systems.
+- Almost 0 performance overhead.
-- don't choose a custom binary format - guys in garages want to write to it.
+- People in garages want to write to it.
+- Don't want to configure `shared_buffer_size` on a car.

 ---
 ## HOW do I use SQLite?
  - From any programming language
- - module in core Python
+ - Python without installing anything
- - using a command line interface
+ - command line tool
- - by multiple processes at once
- - anyone who can read or write to your file
+ - across network file systems, etc.
  - with Datasette - an awesome project to wrap SQLite database with REST APIs

 ---